Skip to main content

 If you are aware of the older NAAC process, the IIQA resembles more of the Letter of Intent (LoI), but with few differences.

 IIQA functions through the two windows system.
-This new two windows system is a recent update according to the Revised Accreditation Framework (RAF).
+This new two-window system is a recent update according to the Revised Accreditation Framework (RAF).
 It is open two times a year, allowing institutions to submit their applications only during these window times.
-To be more precise, the window system accepts the applications at two different points in the year, i.e, May – June and November – December.
+To be more precise, the window system accepts applications at two different points in the year, i.e. May – June and November – December.

 Source: Revised Accreditation Framework - NAAC